Indications:

 - If the secretions are not sufficiently cleared: 5 to 8 maneuvers or until your child clears their secretions with an effective cough.

-- 2 to 4 sessions per day regularly or more if needed, according to your child’s health care team.
+- 2 to 4 sessions per day regularly or more if needed, according to your child’s healthcare team.

 - It is suggested that each session not last more than 10 minutes in order to avoid hyperventilation and dizziness.